Learn / Blog / Article

-What is stopping your customers, or potential customers, from handing over their hard-earned money?
-Their answers can give you a window into the barriers and objections you might need to address to convince them to progress, and also point to gaps in the services you offer or a lack of information on your website.
-Use this information to address your visitors’ concerns head on—which, in turn, should help you improve conversion rates.
+What’s stopping your customers, or potential customers, from converting?
+Their answers give you a window into the barriers and objections you might need to address to convince them to progress, and point to gaps in the services you offer or a lack of information on your website.
+Use this information to address your visitors’ concerns head-on—which, in turn, should help you reduce churn and improve conversion rates.

-5. What changed for you after you started using our product?
+5. What changed for you after you started using our [product/service]?

 This will only apply to existing users of your product or service, but it helps you understand the details of how your product helps customers get their job done—and you can feature their statements in your testimonials to help convince other prospective customers to join you.

 💡Pro tip: if you want to get to know your users more intimately, consider pairing surveys with in-depth user interviews.
 Interviewing users can provide you with even more qualitative data about your audience’s needs, pain points, and experiences, including what drives them to your business.

 With Hotjar Engage, you can automate the entire user research process and speak to your own customers or users from our diverse pool of 200,000+ participants from 130+ countries and 25 industries.
 You can easily adapt the questions from this article into a user interview script.